McLaughlin Whitewater Design Group

 FREESTYLE FEATURE ADDED FOR WORLD CHAMPIONSHIPS

-The Nantahala River’s first permanent, high quality freestyle feature replaces a site that has been altered temporarily for years and will host one of three 2012 Whitewater Freestyle World Cup events in 2012 and World Championships in 2013.
+The Nantahala River’s first permanent, high quality freestyle feature replaces a site that has been altered temporarily for years to host a Whitewater Freestyle World Cup event in 2012 and the 2013 Freestyle World Championships, a tremendous success and model for future world championship sites.
 To accomplish the improvement MWDG was asked to:

 Increase Depth – Hitting the shallow floor of a river with one’s kayak diminishes a competitor’s ability to execute moves well, and may create an opportunity for injury.
 Status: the improved Nantahala feature is noticeably deeper, reflected in part by high scores that have been achieved in competition.

-Dane Jackson, Open Canoe, C1, Squirt and Jr. Men’s Kayak World Champion scored a whopping 1443 points at the NOC Shootout, the highest score achieved during any 2012 sanctioned freestyle event.
+Dane Jackson, Open Canoe, C1, Squirt and Jr. Men’s Kayak World Champion scored a whopping 1443 points at the NOC Shootout, the highest score achieved during any sanctioned freestyle event that year.

 - NOC Shootout Results